Kakaako Community Development District, Mauka Area; Reserved Housing

 SECTION 2.
 Chapter 206E, Hawaii Revised Statutes, is amended by adding a new section to part II to be appropriately designated and to read as follows:

-"Base zoning" means the use, lot area, building area, height, density, bulk, yard, setback, open space, on-site parking and loading, and other zoning standards or other restrictions imposed upon a development on a particular lot.
+"Base zone" means the use, lot area, building area, height, density, bulk, yard, setback, open space, on-site parking and loading, and other zoning standards or other restrictions imposed upon a development on a particular lot.

 "Community service use" means any of the following uses: